Man Lost Everything As He Waited On Callback From Illinois Department Of Employment Security That Never Came

 “All I wanted to do was update my information in the system,” Loveless said.

 He wanted to update his address and banking information.
-He said the online system alerted him to call IDES to finalize those changes and his claim.READ MORE: 'I Just Wanted To See My Grandma': Suburban Chicago Teens Help Peers Get COVID Vaccine Appointments
+He said the online system alerted him to call IDES to finalize those changes and his claim.READ MORE: 16-Year-Old Girl Charged In March Carjacking Of Rideshare Driver

 He has waited another three weeks since, with his number back in that system – waiting.